 - Informative and useful content about media literacy aligned to the California Model School Library Standards (MSLS)

 Understanding and teaching media literacy is the responsibility of all educators.
 Media literacy is best learned and practiced when integrated into the school’s curriculum.
 Classroom teachers are encouraged to work with teacher librarians in exploring this collection of resources to develop media-rich contextual learning activities.
-This web page contains a curated list of resources, but to access and share even more media literacy resources in a professional learning community, create a free account at Collaboration in Common and join the Media and Information Literacy Toolkit–group.

 - K–12 Online Content